wazuh/wazuh-documentation/source/user-manual/files-backup/restoring/wazuh-central-components.rst

 Wazuh central components
 ========================

-Perform the following actions to restore Wazuh central component data, depending on your deployment type.
+Perform the following actions to restore the Wazuh central components data, depending on your deployment type.

 .. note::

-   For a multi node setup, there should be a backup file for each node within the cluster.
+   For a multi-node setup, there should be a backup file for each node within the cluster.
 You need root user privileges to execute the commands below.

-Single node data restoration
+Single-node data restoration
 ----------------------------

 You need to have a new installation of Wazuh.
 Follow the :doc:`/quickstart` guide to perform a fresh installation of the Wazuh central components on a new server.

-The actions below will guide you through the data restoration process for a single node deployment.
+The actions below will guide you through the data restoration process for a single-node deployment.

 Preparing the data restoration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^